BobBuildTool/bob/doc/manual/configuration.rst

     ``auto``
         Use colors only when TTY console detected (default)

+parallelTUIThreshold
+    Set the threshold for switching between TUIs.
+Default: 16

+    If the number of jobs exceeds this threshold the TUI switches from one status line per job to a TUI using only two status lines.

 queryMode
     Set the behaviour of package queries when no package is matched.
 Can be overridden on the command line by the global ``--query`` option of